Researching a Franchise Online

 These websites provide extensive lists of franchises for sale, grouped by categories such as industry, price range, home vs. retail, service vs. goods, and include subsectors within larger categories such as food (by type of food: chicken, burgers, pizza, etc.); or by type of service provided: (fast food, fast casual, sit-down, etc.).
 These websites make their money from the franchisors that pay to advertise on them.

 5) Franchise consultants and brokers

 Working with a franchise consultant or broker is comparable to using a real estate broker: the seller pays the fee and you get free expert advice.
-Buyer beware: that expertise often is limited.
-Consultants work from a list of their franchisor clients and make money when a sale is made.
-And while good consultants will have your best interests in mind, regrettably, some are hustlers out to make as many sales as they can--at your expense, and even that of their franchisor clients.
+But buyer beware: that expertise often is limited.
+Consultants work from a list of their franchisor clients and make money when a sale is consummated.
+And while good consultants will have your best interests in mind, regrettably, some are hustlers out to make as many sales as they can – at your expense, and even that of their franchisor clients.
 However, since franchisors pay them to find good candidates, consultants and brokers know that mismatching candidates with brands is a short-term game.
 Also, they may have their favorite brands (or brands that pay them more for a sale than others), so take their advice under advisement and speak with several sources.

 6) Franchisor websites

 These sites are excellent for researching specific brands to learn as much as you can about them, and if their opportunity aligns with your goals.
 Look for minimum financial requirements (net worth, liquidity), investment and startup costs, and available territories to winnow your search before contacting any franchisors.

 FBR is a market research company focused on measuring franchisee satisfaction based on feedback from franchisees.
 The information is intended to provide franchise buyers with feedback from franchisees on franchisee-franchisor relations – a key component in the franchise selection process.